SUBJECT

 4. The English curriculum should provide ample opportunities for students to communicate and explore a wide range of ideas and concepts.

-The theme of Year 7 is ‘Journeys’ as we take our students on the journey from the origins of storytelling with Greek Mythology, through to the modern novel ‘Welcome to Nowhere’ which explores the journey of a refugee.
+The theme of Year 7 is ‘Odysseys and Epics’ as we take our students on the journey from the origins of storytelling with Greek Mythology and ancient poetry, through to the modern novel ‘Welcome to Nowhere’ which explores the journey of a refugee.
+Shakespeare’s language is introduced to students through one of his richest and most engaging plays, ‘The Tempest’.

-Year 8 is themed around ‘The Conflicts That Define Us’, exploring the internal and external conflicts that make us who we are as both people and a society.
-We also work on developing students’ opinions and self-expression through a spoken language unit at the end of the year.
+Year 8 is themed around ‘Internal and External Conflicts’, exploring the conflicts that make us who we are as both people and a society.
+We also work on developing students’ opinions and self-expression through a spoken language unit.
+The study of Shakespeare continues with ‘Macbeth’, which draws on some of the themes of ‘The Tempest’ to deepen students’ knowledge of Shakespeare as a writer.

 The texts studied throughout KS3 in English help students to understand the foundations of English Language and Literature, as well as developing their schema of the wider world.
 We aim to aid them in considering experiences outside of their own personal context, but also in understanding and contextualising their own experiences within the world.